 The easiest way to visit the Eagles Nest is by taking a guided tour from Salzburg.
-You will be picked up from your hotel and you will take a modern tour bus to the “Dokumentationszentrum Obersalzberg” (Documentation Center Obersalzberg) from where busses take you to the elevator which takes you to the peak of the mountain.
+You will be picked up from your hotel and you will take a modern tour bus to the “Dokumentationszentrum Obersalzberg” (Documentation Center Obersalzberg) from where buses take you to the elevator which takes you to the peak of the mountain.

 Kehlsteinhaus / Eagles Nest

 When you exit the elevator you are already inside of the Kehlsteinhaus which today is a restaurant.
 On the picture below you see the fireplace which is located in one of the dining rooms – made out of red marble – which was a present from Italian Dictator Benito Mussolini.
-Also you see the wooden paneled tea room with great views over the mountain area.
-Outside of the building you will find displays with information about the history of the building and pictures.
+Also, you see the wooden paneled tea room with great views of the mountain area.
+Outside of the building, you will find displays with information about the history of the building and pictures.

 Hike on top of the Mountain